Arsh-D-Vijay/Sudoku-Solver/README.md

 # Sudoku-Solver
-A program that solves as well as visualize the process of solving sudoku  by recursion and back-tracking.
+A program that can solve any sudoku puzzle by recursion and back-tracking.

 Future Edit:
 Interactive GUI